 Pinterest Marketing Pillar #3 – A Content Marketing Strategy for Every Part of the Customer Journey

-No matter what type of business you own, you need to make sure to have a solid content marketing strategy for every single part of the customer journey.
+No matter what type of online business you own, you need to have a solid content marketing strategy for every single part of the customer journey.

-Imagine driving traffic to your website and expecting the user to know exactly what you want them to do or why they should keep caring about your business.
+Imagine driving traffic to your website and expecting the users to know exactly what you want them to do or why they should keep caring about your content or business.

-But if someone lands on your website and it’s just a picture and brief description of your product, I’m willing to bet they will click away -probably not what you have planned.
+But if someone lands on your website and it’s just a picture and brief description of your product, they will click away -probably not what you have planned.

-But if the user clicks on your website and sees more than one lifestyle image for your product along with a description and FAQS answered, I bet they will stay for much longer.
+If the user clicks on your website and sees more than one lifestyle image for your product along with a description and FAQS answered, I bet they will stay for much longer and might even convert.

 All this is to say that Pinterest users need to be warmed up – the goal is to attract, nurture, and convert.

 You need to write content that will get people into your ecosystem and keep them there.

 I recommend sitting down to map out your content.